 There are a few other reasons why Trilogo carded figures increased in popularity, mostly because it’s one of the only packaging styles that almost all the figures can be found on, great for those seeking a “set” – it’s not possible to get a complete set of POTF figures (including re-released figures on POTF Packaging) for example but on Trilogo cards you can almost have a full set of Vintage figures in identical packaging.

 Cost is a factor as well, due to the amount of Trilogos out there and their relatively low cost compared to many figures (Yak Face Trilogo VS Kenner POTF Yak Face or Anakin..) collectors find it easier and cheaper to put together a good core set of figures.
-Luckily for those who enjoy a challenge Trilogo collecting has a few extremely rare figures (if not impossible to find) to keep things interesting!
+There are many hard to find figures (and variants) too though so be prepared for a challenge.

 Collector interest rose again in 2006 when a French collector by the name of Stephane Faucourt decided to release a book called Meccano To Trilogo, based off his own knowledge and collection which really helped put a lot of lesser known information about Trilogos (and French products) out there for collectors, his publication remains one of the only in depth sources of information on Trilogos.